Stephen Sackur

 Stephen John Sackur (born 9 January 1964) is an English journalist.
 He is one of the presenters of The Times at One on Times Radio.
 Previously, he presented HARDtalk, a current affairs interview programme on BBC World News and the BBC News Channel.
 He was also the main Friday presenter of GMT on BBC World News.
 For fifteen years, he was a BBC foreign correspondent.

 Background and education

-Sackur was born and grew up in Spilsby, Lincolnshire, England.
-His father was a "Guardian-reading farmer".
+Sackur's father Robert (1930 – 18 February 2022), a farmer, was from East Keal and Toynton All Saints, and farmed 190 acre at Woolham Farm, having lived there since 1957.
+He was a "Guardian-reading farmer".
+He made several attempts to be elected as a Labour MP.
+He married Sallie Caley on 11 February 1961.
+In May 1970, Sallie won Toynton St Peter division on Spilsby Rural District Council.

 Sackur was educated at King Edward VI Grammar School, Spilsby, and Emmanuel College, Cambridge, where he gained a BA honours degree in history, and then joined Harvard University's John F. Kennedy School of Government as a Henry Fellow.

 Career

 Sackur began working at the BBC as a trainee in 1986, and in 1990 he was appointed as one of its foreign affairs correspondents.
 As a BBC Radio correspondent, Sackur reported on the Velvet Revolution of Czechoslovakia in 1989 and the reunification of Germany in 1990.
 During the Gulf War, he was part of a BBC team covering the conflict and spent eight weeks as an embedded journalist with the British Army.
 At the end of the war, he was the first correspondent to report the massacre of the retreating Iraqi army on the road leading out of Kuwait.

 Sackur was based in Cairo, Egypt, between 1992 and 1995 as the BBC's correspondent in the Middle East and he later moved to Jerusalem in 1995 until 1997.
 He covered both the assassination of Israeli Prime Minister Yitzhak Rabin and the growth of the Palestinian Authority under Yasser Arafat.

 Between 1997 and 2002, Sackur was appointed the BBC's correspondent in Washington, D.C., and covered the Clinton-Lewinsky scandal.
 He later covered the U.S. presidential election in 2000 and interviewed President George W. Bush.